Heat vs Cold Therapy for Arthritis: Which One Works Best?

 Heat or Cold for Arthritis

-When arthritis pain flares up, most people reach for either a heating pad or an ice pack.
-But using the wrong therapy at the wrong time can actually make symptoms worse.
+When arthritis pain flares up, most people reach for either a heating pad or an ice pack — but reaching for the wrong one at the wrong time can actually make symptoms worse.

-🔥 Heat Therapy for Arthritis: Relief from Stiffness & Chronic Pain
+🔥 Heat Therapy for Arthritis: Relief from Stiffness and Chronic Pain

 How Heat Therapy Works

-Heat therapy increases blood flow by gently widening blood vessels.
-This relaxes muscles, reduces joint stiffness, and improves flexibility—making movement easier and less painful.
+Heat increases blood flow by gently widening blood vessels.
+This relaxes muscles, reduces stiffness, and improves flexibility — making movement easier and less painful.
+It’s especially effective for chronic arthritis pain that lingers even when you’re not active.

 • Relieves chronic arthritis pain, especially osteoarthritis